67th Armor Regiment: 1st Battalion, 67th Armored

 After 1-67 AR's redeployment from Afghanistan, the unit quickly reset and retrained and in October 2013, deployed to Kuwait in Support of Operation Spartan Shield.
 The majority of the battalion served in direct support of Operation Enduring Freedom.

 2nd Brigade, 4th Infantry Division was deactivated on 15 January 2015.
 1-67 AR was the only battalion to be reactivated from 2nd Brigade/4ID.
 1-67 Armor officially stood up on 1 May 2015 at Fort Bliss, Texas under 3rd Brigade, 1st Armored Division.

 On 1 June 2015, 1-67 Armor was reactivated under 3rd Armored Brigade Combat Team, 1st Armored Division, Fort Bliss, Texas.
 From October 2015 to April 2016, the Death Dealers went through a rigorous training program to prepare them for a National Training Center rotation (NTC 16-05) and subsequent deployment in support of Operation Spartan Shield.

 In June 2016, 1-67 Armor deployed to Kuwait in support of Operation Spartan Shield.
 The Death Dealers sent elements forward to Iraq in support of Operation Inherent Resolve.
 This element was tasked with advising, assisting and enabling the 9th Iraqi Army Division to recapture territory in Northern Iraq that was previously lost to ISIL.
 Over the course of 9 months elements of 1-67 Armor contributed to the clearance of over 250 km2 of the Saladin Governorate and participated in the Mosul Offensive.

 Simultaneously, while elements of the Death Dealer Battalion were involved in the Mosul Offensive, the unit's rifle company aptly named "Commando" deployed in support of Operation Freedom's Sentinel was called upon by the 101st Airborne Division's 3rd Brigade Combat Team "Rakkasans", to secure regions of Afghanistan that had not seen U.S. Forces in almost 4 years.
 The company spent an unprecedented 46 days working alongside Special Operations Forces from the United States, Poland, and Romania and the Texas Army National Guard as a part of Task Force "Rak Solid" in the Uruzgan Province, securing a small airstrip just outside of the remote village of Tarin Kot, 120 kilometers away from the nearest base, while tasked as part of an Expeditionary Advisor Package.

+Most recently, 1-67 Armor deployed to EUCOM in support of Operation European Assure, Deter and Reinforce to counter Russian Agression.